JohnW876/gift-shack/TESTING.md

 * When setting up the functionality for the shopping app I was able to verify the context processor was working by checking the delivery banner was returning the correct variable on the home page.
 * In order to verify that items from a session were successfully added to the shopping bag I printed the product id and quantity details to the console via the add_to_bag view.

+**Testing the toasts.**

+* This was tested by changing the add_to_bag view to use each toast template (success, error, info and warning).
+When an item was added to the shopping bag I verified the relevant category of message was displayed correctly.

 I continually tested how the page was rendering across all device sizes using Chrome DevTools.

 ### **User Story Tests**